NiclasEriksen/game-of-leif/README.md

-# Leif Simulator
+# Game of Leif

-Leif Simulator is (*kind of*) a cellular automata that is based purely on attraction and repulsion.
+Game of Leif is (*kind of*) a cellular automata that is based purely on attraction and repulsion.
 It is built in Godot 3.5 with the heavy calculations done in C++ through GDNative.

 ![](https://i.imgur.com/8imeUUk.png)